stephdavid/english-words/README.md

 # English Words

-Module 9 Project: This is a web page where a user can input a word and get a definition of that word (and possibly other information) and the user can find out how that word is used by Shakespeare.
+Module 9 Project: This is a web page where a user can input a word and get a definition of that word (and possibly other information) and the user can find out what word is in another language.

 ---